I’m back to my reflections on my meditation retreat.

 A meditation retreat is not about escape.
 It’s about cultivating kindness and compassion in solitude.

 It’s a great way to do some inner work but choosing the right time to go for it is important.
 If you are suffering and going through a hard time and do want to build a meditation practice, I recommend starting off with therapy.
 Look for a therapist who uses mindfulness as one of their approaches in therapy.
-From there, work through some of your struggles with your therapist first, try some guided meditations, and develop a personal meditation practice.
+From there, work through some of your struggles with your psychologist or counsellor first, try some guided meditations, and develop a personal meditation practice.
 Thereafter, try half a day meditation retreat, and slowly build from there!

 That’s just my advice but take it with a pinch of salt as everyone has different experiences and views.
 From what I’ve learned and what I’ve experienced with people around me, small changes make the biggest impact eventually.
 We all just need to be patient.